cloud4rpi/docs/docs/start/rpi.md

-# Connecting a New Raspberry Pi Board
+# Connecting a Raspberry Pi Board

 Follow the instructions below to connect your device to the [Cloud4RPi](https://cloud4rpi.io) control panel.